data-science-hub/data-science-hub.github.io/guidelines.md

 ##### Data

-All relevant data that were used or produced for conducting the work presented in a paper must be made [FAIR](http://www.dtls.nl/fair-data/) prior to submission.
-In particular, data have to be made openly accessible and freely reusable via established institutions and standards, unless privacy or confidentiality concerns forbid such a publication.
+All relevant data that were used or produced for conducting the work presented in a paper must be made [FAIR](http://www.dtls.nl/fair-data/) and compliant with the [PLOS data availability guidelines](http://journals.plos.org/plosone/s/data-availability) prior to submission.
+See in particular the list of [recommended data repositories](http://journals.plos.org/plosone/s/data-availability#loc-recommended-repositories).
+(We might provide our own data availability guidelines in the future, but we borrow the excellent PLOS guidelines for now.)
+In a nutshell, data have to be made openly accessible and freely reusable via established institutions and standards, unless privacy or confidentiality concerns forbid such a publication.
 In any case, metadata have to be made publicly accessible and visible.

 ##### Evaluation Criteria